nirmash/CosmosDBGraphREST/CosmosDBGraphREST/GraphFunc/README.md

 * [Git client](https://git-scm.com/) ([GitHub](https://github.com/) account is recommended)
 * [Visual Studio 2017 Tools for Azure Functions](https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/) installed

-## Why is your demo different then other blog posts?
+## Why is your demo different than other blog posts?

 Great question!
 The Graph API uses [Gremlin](https://github.com/tinkerpop/gremlin/wiki) syntax to interact with a Graph.
 I figured it would be nice if we can easily write a REST API that performs simple CRUD operations against a Graph.